greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="wal_receiver_status_interval"></a>wal\_receiver\_status\_interval

-For Greenplum Database master mirroring, sets the interval in seconds between `walreceiver` process status messages that are sent to the active master.
+For Greenplum Database coordinator mirroring, sets the interval in seconds between `walreceiver` process status messages that are sent to the active coordinator.
 Under heavy loads, the time might be longer.

 The value of [wal\_sender\_timeout](#replication_timeout) controls the time that the `walsender` process waits for a `walreceiver` message.